 - Operational optimization concepts

 - Manufacturer of wind power plants

 The programme will leave enough time for extensive discussions and answering your questions.

-The conference addresses operators of wind power plants and all persons and institutions that are directly or indirectly involved in the installation or operation of wind power plants.
+The webinar addresses operators of wind power plants and all persons and institutions that are directly or indirectly involved in the installation or operation of wind power plants.

-We would be very pleased to welcome you in Höchberg or as participant at the Webinar in order to optimise the operation of wind power plants under cold climate conditions together with you.
+We would be very pleased to see you as participant at the Webinar in order to optimise the operation of wind power plants under cold climate conditions together with you.